 Contour-and Curvature Encoding & Shape Perception

 The number and variety of shapes and objects seems endless.
 Yet, humans are very efficient in shape detection, discrimination and recognition.
-Physiologically, neurons at early cortical stages (primary visual cortex) are often imagined as filters tuned to orientation and spatial frequency.
+Physiologically, neurons at early cortical stages (primary visual cortex) are often described as filters tuned to orientation and spatial frequency.
 The complexity of stimuli, which neurons are selectively responsive to, increases along the "ventral pathway", so that cells at the level of the inferotemporal cortex are selectively responsive to much more complex stimuli such as faces.
 It is still largely unknown, how these physiological properties of neurons in the visual cortex lead to the perception of the vast number and variety of objects and shapes in the visual world.
 I am particularly interested in models of shape representation and use computational and experimental (psychophysical) methods to study shape recognition, detection and discrimination.

 Schmidtmann, G. & Kingdom, F. A. A., (2017).
 Nothing more than a pair of curvatures: A common mechanism for the detection of both radial and non-radial frequency patterns.
 Vision Research, 134, 18–25 [PDF]